 - Turbo Freefall Slide

 - Sand Volleyball Court

-- Locker Rooms & Family Changing Rooms: Men’s & Women’s locker rooms with coin-operated lockers & swim suit dryers.
-Family changing rooms are available.
+- Locker Rooms & Family/All Gender Restrooms: Men’s & Women’s locker rooms with coin-operated lockers & swim suit dryers.

 Otter Cove is a state-of-the-art facility.
 It was designed and constructed based on the current aquatic industry standards and practices, which is why there are differences in the appearance, design, construction and safety precautions & guidelines compared to other area pools.

 Yes.
 Food and beverages must by kept in personal bags and only consumed in designated concession areas or at The Dive Concessions.
 The Dive Concessions sells hot dogs, pizza, small snacks and beverages.

 Yes, please see Guest Services for a hand stamp.
 Hand stamps are only valid for the day you purchased your daily fee.
 You will need to pay admission again or show a valid pool pass for any additional days you wish to visit.

 Otter Cove requires all children who are not toilet trained to wear a tightly-fitted disposable swim diaper.
 When regular diapers become immersed in water they expel into the water the gel used to absorb urine and fecal matter.
 A swim diaper is designed not to disintegrate while swimming like a regular diaper.
 It is recommended to combine a swim diaper with tight fitting plastic or rubber pants.
 The fecal matter is contained and is less likely to contaminate the swimming pool water.